 We can only make a decision based on the highest scores that we receive.
 Please make sure that those scores are up-to-date.
 If you submit scores and then take the test again, then you may submit the new scores for us to review.
 We will reassess your file and make a new decision based on the updated scores.
 Georgia Southern will accept current and redesigned SAT scores for admission (offered beginning spring 2016).
 Writing scores are not required for the ACT or new SAT.
 Georgia Southern will take the highest Math and highest Critical Reading scores for a combined total on the current SAT.
-We will not mix scores from the current SAT and redesigned SAT, however.
-We also will not “superscore” ACT exams; we consider the highest composite score from a single test.
+We will not “superscore” ACT exams; we consider the highest composite score from a single test.

 - Check your status online.

 This status will reflect whatever we have in our records at that exact moment.
 You will be aware of our admissions decision as soon as it is made without having to wait for an admissions letter.